playmaker-pro/backend/README.md

             'HOST': 'localhost',
             'PORT': '5432',
         },
+   }
+   SYSTEM_USER_EMAIL = "your_admin_email"
     ```
-7. Run migrations:
+8. Run migrations:
     ```
     python manage.py migrate
     ```
-8. Create super-user (and follow pop-ups)
+9. Create super-user (and follow pop-ups)
     ```
     python manage.py createsuperuser
     ```

-9. Run development server
+10. Run development server
      ```
      python manage.py runserver
      ```
-10. Go to http://localhost:8000/admin/  (wagtail admin)
+11. Go to http://localhost:8000/admin/  (wagtail admin)
     Login into a Admin user (see step no 8)
     Create new page as Main PlaymakerPage
     Create servce with port :8000 and attach main page to that service.

-11. To have database synced with production or staging, you have to fill DB with voivodeships.
+12. To have database synced with production or staging, you have to fill DB with voivodeships.
     ```
     python manage.py add_voivodeships
     ```